 b.
-The Deputy County Commissioner ^{sv}
+The Deputy County Commissioner SV

-- i.
-Deputy County Commissioners may be appointed to assist and deputise for the County Commissioner. - ii.
+- iii.
+Deputy County Commissioners may be appointed to assist and deputise for the County Commissioner. - iv.
 The duties of the appointment will be defined by the County Commissioner at the time of appointment. - c.
 This rule is intentionally left blank d.
 County Training Manager SV